 Understanding Cabinet Construction: Face Frame vs. Frameless Cabinets

-If you’re planning a kitchen remodel or custom cabinetry project, you’ve probably come across terms like face frameframelessEurostyle (frameless), or inset cabinets.
+If you’re planning a kitchen remodel or custom cabinetry project, you’ve probably come across terms like face frameEurostyle (frameless), or inset cabinets.
 But what do they actually mean — and why does it matter for your design?

 Rift White Sawn Oak cabinet